 In adults, people begin to do ‘cope’ differently.
 When they do not feel heard, it can come out in other ways, like revenge, stabbing in the back, being uncooperative, not buying from the company or person.

-Final Thought: Being Assertive in your communication has nothing to do with the tone in what you say – but instead your delivery of your response, your questions and your recreating.
+Final Thought: Being Assertive in your communication has nothing to do with the tone in what you say – but instead the delivery of your response, your questions and your recreating.

 Being a Strong Communicator is the #1 Skill that any person in any type of position should learn, because Communication = Wealth.